acl2017/acl2017.github.io/_pages/participants.md

 The Vancouver Aquarium is a self-supporting, non-profit society dedicated to effecting the conservation of aquatic life through display and interpretation, education, research and direct action.
 Our event will help to achieve a positive effect on the marine world and directly contribute to their conservation, research and education programs.

+## On-site Childcare

+For the first time ever, ACL will be offering on-site childcare at the conference hotel.
+We have hired a professional childcare service, KiddieCorp, which has experience providing childcare at conventions.
+Childcare will be available from 9 AM until 5 PM on the tutorial and workshop days, and from 8 AM until 6 PM during the main conference.
+The childcare room will be located close to the conference rooms, and has space for up to 23 children.
+We will also have a room available for nursing, or for mothers who need to pump.

+The cost of the childcare is partially subsidized by the ACL.
+The cost for general registrants will be $10.00 USD per hour per child.
+For students registrants the cost will be $5.00 USD per hour per child.
+Availability is limited, so we encourage you to sign up soon.
+The childcare registration is being handled by  KiddieCorp.
+For more information, and to sign up for childcare services, please use [this form](https://form.jotform.com/KiddieCorp/ACLKids).

 ## Conference Map

 The following Google Map shows all of the hotels mentioned above along with the Aquarium.